-I had a cataract removed from my left eye nearly five years ago, and an artificial lens implanted.
+I had a cataract removed from my left eye about seven years ago, and an artificial lens implanted.
 I was terrified about the surgery, but it was no big deal.
 The improvement in my vision was amazing.
 Not only was the world sharper, but colors were truer.
 I could now see white walls that had seemed off-white or almost beige.
 I could appreciate the Hi-Def TVs in my home, and movies looked much better.

-I was told that I would need similar surgery in my right eye -- probably in two or three years.
+I was told that I would need similar surgery in my right eye—probably in two or three years.

-But my right eye suddenly got much worse -- and I had the second surgery and implant just one year later.
+But my right eye suddenly got much worse—and I had the second surgery and implant just one year later.

 During the time between the surgeries, my two eyes saw very differently when used individually, and when used together they distorted reality, which is BAD for designing books.